Haleʻiwa, Hawaii

 Haleʻiwa (/haw/) is a North Shore community and census-designated place (CDP) in the Waialua District of the island of Oʻahu, City and County of Honolulu.

-Haleʻiwa is located on Waialua Bay, the mouth of Anahulu Stream (also known as Anahulu River).
-A small boat harbor is located here, and the shore of the bay is surrounded by Haleʻiwa Beach Park (north side) and Haleʻiwa Aliʻi Beach Park (south side).
+Haleʻiwa is on Waialua akanmuth Bay, the mouth of Anahulu Stream (also known as Anahulu River).
+A small boat harbor is there, and the shore of the bay is surrounded by Haleʻiwa Beach Park (north side) and Haleʻiwa Aliʻi Beach Park (south side).
 Further west from the center of town is Kaiaka State Recreation Area on Kiaka Point beside Kaiaka Bay.

 As of the 2020 census, the CDP had a population of 4,941.
 The 2018 estimate was 4,040.
 It is the largest commercial center on the North Shore of the island.
-Its old plantation town character is preserved in many of the buildings, making this a popular destination for tourists and residents alike, visiting surfing paddle boarding and diving sites along the north shore.
+Its old plantation town character is preserved in many of the buildings, making this a popular destination for tourists and residents alike, visiting surfing, paddle-boarding, and diving sites along the north shore.
 The U.S. postal code for Haleʻiwa, including Kawailoa, is 96712.

 Geography

 Haleʻiwa is located at 21°35'24" North, 158°6'50" West (21.590050, -158.113928), southwest along Kamehameha Highway (State route 83) from Pūpūkea.
 At Haleʻiwa, Kamehameha Highway becomes state route 99 (at the traffic circle known as "Weed Circle"), which runs eastward up across the Oʻahu central plateau to Wahiawā.
 A new bypass route (Joseph P. Leong Highway) avoids both the traffic circle and Haleʻiwa, extending state route 83 to just north of Haleʻiwa town.
 Haleʻiwa Road and both Kaukonahua Road and Waialua Beach Road from Weed Circle go south and southwest into Waialua across Paukauila Stream.

-The historic Rainbow Bridge over the Anahulu River marks the northern entrance to old Haleiwa Town.
-There you will find small shops, eateries and many galleries.
-Two beach parks surround the small boat harbor located in Waialua Bay, Haleiwa Beach Park located to the north and Haleiwa Alii Beach Park located to the south.
+The historic Rainbow Bridge over the Anahulu River marks the northern entrance to old Haleiwa Town, which has small shops, eateries, and many galleries.
+Two beach parks surround the small boat harbor in Waialua Bay, Haleiwa Beach Park to the north and Haleiwa Alii Beach Park to the south.

-According to the United States Census Bureau, the CDP has a total area of 7.7 km2.
-5.9 km2 of it is land, and 1.8 km2 of it is water.
+According to the United States Census Bureau, the CDP has an area of 7.7 km2.
+5.9 km2 of it is land, and 1.8 km2 is water.
 The total area is 23.67% water.